sialorama/Wagtail_Creating_my_Blog/README.md

-# Create your site or blog using Wagtail
+# Create your own site or blog using Wagtail

 Wagtail is an open source CMS written in Python and built on the Django web framework.